Model Training: Fitting a Logistic Regression Model

 Fitting a Logistic Regression Model

 We fit a logistic regression model on the training data and model the relationship between a binary dependent variable and one or more independent variables.
-Here, we predict the probability of purchase (Purchase
+Here, we predict the probability of purchase (Purchase) based on customer attributes (Age, Gender, Income, and Engagement).

 This step includes specifying: